 I, also, hear there are people who go to bed with uncorked bottles of wine in their kitchen.
 They’re like those damn unicorns I can’t find.

 Consider that the average American household with credit card debt spends about $1,300 annually servicing their credit card debt.
 That doesn’t include their costs for servicing student loan or mortgage debt.
 That’s straight up credit cards!

 The credit card system was designed for banks to make money.
-Banks don’t make as much money when we pay off our balances each month, as opposed to carry a balance from month-to-month.
+Banks don’t make as much money when we pay off our balances each month, as opposed to carrying a balance from month-to-month.

 This is why, in part, we amassed $51,000 in credit card debt.
 As much as we wanted to be advanced credit card users, we weren’t.
 When we accepted that, we paid off our debt.
 Before then, it was one step forward and two steps back.

 The Envelope System

 In our book, 4: The Four Principles of a Debt Free Life, we talk about the envelope system we used to pay off our debt.
 We literally used three white envelopes, one for “Social Spending,” one for “Gas Spending” and one for “Groceries Spending”.

 Each paycheck we put our allotted cash for each category in its corresponding envelope.
 When cash ran out, it ran out.

 At first, this felt extremely restrictive, but we adapted and it helped us pay off our $51,000 of credit card debt in two and a half years.

 Like kids today trying to read cursive, you’re probably thinking our envelope system is old-school and not in a cool way.